 Brendon Yoder, PhD

-Affiliate Professor of Linguistics
+Affiliate Assistant Professor of Linguistics; Program Chair, MA Linguistics

 I am a linguist who loves to apply scholarship to real-world issues.
 I have ongoing relationships with several minority language communities in Indonesia, where we work together to develop writing systems and translate the Bible.
 At TWU, my passion is to equip others to come alongside minority language communities.